Engee documentation

 where:

-• SOC (state of charge) is the ratio of the current charge to the nominal capacity of the battery.
+• SOC (State of charge) is the ratio of the current charge to the rated capacity of the battery.

-• - is the voltage when the battery is fully charged with no load (nominal voltage).
-It is set by the Nominal voltage parameters.
+• — This is the voltage when the battery is fully charged when there is no load (rated voltage).
+It is set by the Nominal voltage parameter.

-• β is a coefficient that is calculated so that the battery voltage is V1 when the battery is charged AH1.
-Set the V1 voltage and AH1 cell capacity using the block parameters.
-AH1 is the charge when the idle (open circuit) voltage is equal to V1 and V1 is less than the nominal voltage.
+• ß is a coefficient that is calculated so that the battery voltage is V1 when charged AH1.
+Set the voltage V1 and cell capacity AH1 using the block parameters.
+AH1 is a charge when the no—load (open circuit) voltage is V1 and V1 is less than the rated voltage.

-The equation defines an approximation of the relationship between voltage and remaining charge.
-This approximation reproduces the increasing rate of voltage drop at low values of charge and ensures that the battery voltage becomes zero when the charge level is zero.
-The advantage of this model is that it requires few parameters that are readily available in most data sheets.
+The equation defines the approximate relationship between voltage and remaining charge.
+This approximation reproduces the increasing rate of voltage drop at low charge values and ensures that the battery voltage becomes zero when the charge level is zero.
+The advantage of this model is that it requires a small number of parameters, which are easily available in most technical data sheets.

-For battery models with a finite charge capacity, it is possible to model the degradation of battery performance as a function of the number of discharge cycles.
-This degradation is called battery extinction.
-To use it, select the checkbox for the Battery fade parameters.
-This setting opens additional parameters in the Fade section.
+For battery models with finite charge capacity, it is possible to simulate the deterioration of battery performance depending on the number of discharge cycles.
+This deterioration is called battery fading.
+To use it, check the box for the Battery fade option.
+This setting opens additional options in the Fade section.

-The block implements battery fade by scaling certain battery parameters values that you specify in the Main section based on the number of completed discharge cycles.
-The block uses multipliers λ , λ and λ for the Cell capacity (Ah rating), Internal resistance and Voltage V1 when charge is AH1 parameters, respectively.
-These multipliers in turn depend on the number of discharge cycles:
+The unit implements battery charge reduction by scaling certain values of the battery parameters that you specify in the Main section, depending on the number of completed discharge cycles.
+The block uses multipliers λ , λ and λ for the values of the parameters Cell capacity (Ah rating), Internal resistance and Voltage V1 when charge is AH1, respectively.
+These multipliers, in turn, depend on the number of discharge cycles.:

 λ